NobleMathews/zsh-ai-commands/README.md

-# ZSH AI Commands
+# ZSH AI Commands (with an LLM endpoint)
 ![zsh-ai-commands-demo](./zsh-ai-commands-demo.gif)

-This plugin works by asking GPT (*gpt-4o*) for terminal commands that achieve the described target action.
+This plugin works by sending a query to any LLM endpoint that uses the openai schema for terminal commands that achieve the described target action.

 To use it just type what you want to do (e.g. `list all files in this directory`) and hit the configured hotkey (default: `Ctrl+o`).
-When GPT responds with its suggestions just select the one from the list you want to use.
+When the LLM responds with its suggestions just select the one from the list you want to use.

 ## Requirements
 * [curl](https://curl.se/)